Identify, monitor, and execute timely account expansions with real-time reports and indicators.

 Besides, data collection is of no use if you don’t know how to gain insights from it.
 Some research studies have found that less than 20% of companies use customer data to make informed business decisions.

 You can find machine learning or AI-based algorithms and use them to automate the analysis of free-text feedback.
 Natural language processes and machine learning can simplify the procedures of getting insights from the customer data.

 You can use data analytics to segment customers into different groups.
 Doing so will allow you to find out how each segment interacts with your product or brand.
 You can likewise look at each sub-groups and focus on gaining insights.
 The next step is to adopt different interactive and servicing strategies to improve churn prediction and increase retention for the most wanted customers.

-Lastly, it is difficult to analyze a large volume of data – however, using machine learning algorithms, models, tools, and data analytics, you can easily structure the data and improve customer churn prediction.
+Lastly, it is difficult to analyze a large volume of data – however, using machine learning algorithms, models, tools, and data analytics, you can easily structure the data, do analysis for customer churn prediction and improve it.
 Good Luck!

 Rakhin has over 10 years of experience driving business development and client services.
 In his prior roles, he stayed close to customers to understand their requirements and help them achieve their business goals.
 He is passionate about customer success.

 Published May 12, 2020, Updated November 09, 2020

 Master customer churn reduction with expert insights from Elizabeth at...

 Mastering Customer Retention Through Your Churn Management Playbook: A...

 Discover 15 key points to slash churn rates by half in your customer l...